Over $1 Billion won for our clients!

 The rules of the road are designed to protect everyone on the road.
-When driving, everyone has a responsibility to operate their vehicle with care and to obey the rules.
+When driving, everyone is responsible for operating their vehicle with care and obeying the law.
 This is particularly true of the drivers who pilot large, heavy trucks.
-If they fail to observe a yield sign while they are driving, the result can be a disastrous accident for everyone involved.
+If they fail to observe a yield sign while driving, the result can be a disastrous accident for everyone involved.

 Don’t wait.
-Contact DeMayo Law Offices right away by calling (877) 333-1000.
-We can set up a free consultation to talk with you about your case and your possible compensation.
+Contact DeMayo Law Offices, Your North Carolina Law Firm™, right away by calling (704) 333-1000.
+We can set up a free consultation to discuss your case and your possible compensation.

 Different Types of Failure-to-Yield Accidents in Charlotte

-• Highway merging.
 Trucks are much bigger than cars and require more distance and time to accelerate, so when they merge onto highways with incoming traffic, they need to be especially careful.
-When trucks merge and don’t give cars enough time to slow down or change lanes, accidents can happen.
+Accidents can happen when trucks merge and don’t give cars enough time to slow down or change lanes.

 Common Injuries in Failure-to-Yield Accidents

 A loaded semi-truck can weigh as much as eighty thousand pounds, and accidents with three-thousand-pound passenger vehicles can be tragic.
-Besides physical injuries and damage to vehicles, victims often suffer from post-traumatic stress syndrome and other psychological trauma after this type of accident.
+Besides physical injuries and vehicle damage, victims often suffer from post-traumatic stress syndrome and other psychological trauma after this type of accident.

 Listed below are some of the types of injuries failure-to-yield accidents can cause: